Kanjhawala: Demographics

 Kanjhawala had population of 10,331 of which 5,529 are males while 4,802 are females as per report released by Census India 2011.

-Population of children with age of 0-6 is 1,344 which is 13.01% of total population of Kanjhawala (CT).
-In Kanjhawala Census Town, female sex ratio is of 869 against state average of 868.
-Moreover, child sex ratio in Kanjhawala is around 826 compared to Delhi state average of 871.
-Literacy rate of Kanjhawala city is 83% lower than state average of 86.21%.
-In Kanjhawala, Male literacy is around 90.07% while female literacy rate is 75%.
+The population of children ages 0-6 is 1,344, which is 13.01% of total population of Kanjhawala (CT).
+In Kanjhawala Census Town, the female sex ratio is 869 against state average of 868.
+Moreover, the child sex ratio in Kanjhawala is around 826, compared to Delhi state average of 871.
+The literacy rate of Kanjhawala city is 83% lower than the state average of 86.21%.
+In Kanjhawala, male literacy is around 90.07% while the female literacy is 75%.

-People from every religion and caste are now part of this village, which is the center of four industrial areas: Bawana, Mundka, Rani khera, and Bahadurgarh.
+People from every religion and caste are now part of this village, which is the center of four industrial areas: Bawana, Mundka, Rani Khera (Delhi), and Bahadurgarh.
 Also Kanjhawala now boasts of its own industrial area.
 The District commissioner (DC), Sub-Divisional Magistrate's Office and the Revenue Court for northwest Delhi are all situated in Kanjhawala on main road MDR-8.

 The most common language spoken is Haryanvi, along with Hindi.